 This research will consider the extent to which the attitudes and behaviours of men and boys in the Macedon Ranges conform to traditional definitions of what it means to be a ‘real’ man, and how this can put them at greater risk of inflicting or experiencing harm.
 This project will also identify potential priority interventions for local partners to adopt to promote healthier masculinity and prevent and reduce harmful behaviours.

 A wide range of free suicide prevention education and training opportunities are available to equip Macedon Ranges residents with skills to prevent suicide or to assist someone experiencing mental ill health.

-Training includes safeTALK, ASIST, QPR, Start, Mental Health First Aid, Management of Suicidality and Borderline Personality Disorder training, Talking about Suicide in General Practice, Advanced Training in Suicide Prevention, and Collaborative Assessment and Management of Suicide.
+Training includes safeTALK, ASIST, Mental Health First Aid, Management of Suicidality and Borderline Personality Disorder training, Talking about Suicide in General Practice, Advanced Training in Suicide Prevention, and Collaborative Assessment and Management of Suicide.

 Other suicide prevention and postvention services

 We fund a number of providers to deliver local suicide prevention services and support after suicide (postvention).
 Health professionals can use our System of Care search tool to find out where these services are delivered and who can benefit from them, and access referral pathways and forms.